matthiaskellner/matthiaskellner.github.io/content/authors/sara-wernig-zorc/_index.md

 first_name: Sara
 last_name: Wernig-Zorc

-# For sorting in people page (lastname)
-sort: "Wernig-zorc"

 # Username (this should match the folder name) -> used to mark user as the author of a post
 authors:
   - sara-wernig-zorc